ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 Incident Management
 ===================

 These guidelines are developed from the `Manageing Incidents <https://landing.google.com/sre/sre-book/chapters/managing-incidents/>`_ section of the Google SRE Book, and the GitLab `GitLab Incident management Handbook <https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/>`_ .
+They form the basis of an Incident Response Plan, that all teams should be familar with.

 Incidents come in all shapes and sizes, therefore it follows that the response mounted to remediate the associated problems will be highly variable too.
 The Incident Management practices outlined here are meant to serve as guidelines to developing good habits and practices around dealing with the unexpected.

 Identifying an Incident
 -----------------------

+An **Incident** is defined as:

+anomolous system conditions that lead to some form of service outage, unexpected system behaviour or degraded system performance that significantly impacts the delivery of correctly functioning services to the end user.

 As a general rule of thumb, do not invoke a full response for something that is easily recognisable as taking 30 minutes to solve, and has limited impact.
 However, if it will take longer to solve and/or has significant impact on your user community such as Nexus, Confluence or Jira then consider a more focused response.
 It is better to declare an Incident and then find a simple fix for it than for something that appears minor at first glance to spiral out of control into a large problem due to things quickly unravelling.
 The bottom line is to exercise common sense, and be willing to postmortem the process with external stakeholers to evaluate the problem and the process in the pursuit of relentless improvment.